By: Karen S. Hanson

 In this Article

 It’s important to note that the BLS’s figures for the median salary of federal law enforcement jobs reflect a wide range of positions, and salaries for individual job titles can differ by tens of thousands of dollars.
-For example, a prison bailiff earns a median salary of $49,100 per year, while a computer analyst can earn $102,240 annually.
+For example, a prison bailiff earns a median salary of $57,050 per year, while a computer analyst can earn $103,790 annually.

-Stephen Webb, Principal Lecturer and Criminal Justice Program Lead at Regent University in Virginia, advises that you make your decision about a career in law enforcement based on the kind of work you want to do, rather than how much a police officer can make.
+Stephen Webb, Principal Lecturer and Criminal Justice Program Lead at Regent University in Virginia, advised that you make your decision about a career in law enforcement based on the kind of work you want to do, rather than how much a police officer can make.

-Each individual police organization makes its salary schedule based on complex and interrelated factors, such as local norms, political influences, and police union negotiations.
+Each individual police organization makes its salary schedule based on complex and interrelated factors, such as local norms, political influences and police union negotiations.

-Some of the strongest factors affecting salaries are geography, years of experience, specialty, and qualifications.
+Some of the strongest factors affecting salaries are geography, years of experience, specialty and qualifications.

 There is a strong correlation between metro areas with a high cost of living and those with higher annual salaries, according to the latest data from The Council for Community and Economic Research.

 The states with the lowest average salaries for law enforcement are located mostly in the South.
-The five lowest are Mississippi, Arkansas, Kentucky, West Virginia, and Tennessee.
+The five lowest are Mississippi, Arkansas, Kentucky, West Virginia and Tennessee.

 Salaries for law enforcement officers of all kinds differ from one state to another, even for the same job and rank.
-For example, the average salary for a New York state trooper can be significantly higher than a Texas state trooper or Florida state trooper.
+For example, the average salary for a New York state trooper can be significantly higher than a Texas or Florida state trooper.

-State | Annual Average Wage |
+| State | Annual Average Wage |

-California | $104,010 |
+| California | $115,400 |

-Washington | $92,250 |
+| Washington | $102,640 |

-Alaska | $85,710 |
+| Alaska | $100,300 |

 It’s difficult to make a blanket statement about whether local or state police will earn higher salaries, according to Webb, who retired after more than 27 years as a Virginia state trooper.
 There are far too many factors influencing pay, he says.